-In order to pass this course, each student must successfully achieve the following:
+In order to pass a course, each student must successfully achieve the following:

-- 1. A minimum of 78% of total possible points within this course AND - 2.
-A minimum cumulative grade of 78% on all quizzes, unit tests, and final - 3.
-Students must demonstrate competency in the performance of identified skills each quarter as part of the clinical requirement. - 4.
-Students must demonstrate competency in the performance of the identified core competencies in the clinical and lab skill evaluation tools and the course objectives.
+- 1. A minimum of 78% of total weighted points within this course AND - 2.
+A minimum cumulative grade of 78% on all quizzes, unit tests, and final. - 3.
+A minimum of 100% proficiency after third attempt on the dosage calculation exam. - 4.
+A minimum of 78% on lab quizzes, (the lowest quiz score is dropped). - 5.
+Students must demonstrate competency in the performance of identified skills each quarter as part of the clinical requirement. - 6.
+Students must demonstrate competency in the performance of the identified core competencies in the clinical and lab skill evaluation tools and the course objectives. - 7.
+Receive a PASS in pass/fail courses by meeting 100% of the lab/clinical objectives.